Prepare for the Cambridge B2 First (FCE) exam

 B2 First (FCE) preparation

-The Octorial programme
+The Octorial programme - 25 hours per week.

 The course comprises a mixture of lessons and workshops, and these combine to help students develop and practise the skills and abilities that are necessary not only for success in their exam, but also in order to operate effectively in English, communicating with both native and non-native speakers of English in a variety of contexts.
 Lessons and workshops focus on building the linguistic and life skills required to do this.
 Key skills covered include, spoken performance, critical reading, pronunciation, grammar and vocabulary building.